deepanshs/mrinversion/docs/getting_started.rst

 In the above code, the variable ``method`` is an instance of the :class:`~mrinversion.kernel.NuclearShieldingTensor` class.
-The two required arguments of this class are the direct and inverse dimension, which we defined previously.
+The two required arguments of this class are the `anisotropic_dimension` and `inverse_dimension`, as defined previously.
 The optional arguments are the metadata that describes the parameters at which the spectrum is acquired.
 In this example, these arguments describe a :math:`^{29}\text{Si}` pure anisotropic spinning-sideband spectrum acquired at 9.4 T magnetic flux density and spinning at the magic angle (:math:`54.735^\circ`) at 625 Hz.
 The value of the `rotor_frequency` argument is the effective anisotropic modulation frequency.
-For measurements like PASS [#f2]_, the anisotropic modulation frequency is the actual physical rotor frequency.
+For measurements like PASS [#f2]_, the anisotropic modulation frequency is the physical rotor frequency.
 For other measurements like the extended chemical shift modulation sequences (XCS) [#f3]_, or its variants, the effective anisotropic modulation frequency is lower than the physical rotor frequency and should be set appropriately.